qwertie/LoycCore/essentials/messagesink.md

 date: 12 Jan 2017
 ---

 At one time, log4net was a very popular logging library for C#/.NET.
-Several years ago I decided to have a look at it - without ever actually using it before - with the goal of producing another logging library that was much smaller but largely compatible with log4net.
+Several years ago I decided to have a look at it - admittedly, without ever actually using it before - with the goal of producing a much smaller logging library within [Loyc.Essentials](http://core.loyc.net/essentials/) that provided the most commonly-used features of log4net.

-I failed.
+That didn't work out.
 It turned out that log4net was not merely a _large_ library (larger than all of Loyc.Essentials), but it was also very complicated, a spaghetti of interwoven interfaces and dependencies.
-It was difficult to follow how it worked internally, and difficult to identify a useful "core" that would retain source-level compatibility with the most commonly-used features.
+It was difficult to follow how it worked internally, and I wasn't sure where the useful "core" was that would retain compatibility with the most commonly-used features.

-Instead I decided to design a small logging library without regard for compatibility with log4net - something that would be useful _not only_ for logging but also for other situations where messages are produced, such as error messages in my compilers.
+Instead I just designed a small logging library without regard for compatibility with log4net - something that would be useful _not only_ for logging but also for other situations where messages are produced, such as error messages in my compilers.

 I call it the "message sink" - a drain you dump messages into.
-This is consistent with a naming convention in Loyc.Essentials of "sources" and "sinks", e.g. `ICollectionSink<in T>` is a subset of `ICollection<T>` that lets you adding or removing items, but not get items out, while `IListSource<out T>` is like `IList<T>` but you can only get items, not add or remove items.
+The word "sink" is consistent with the naming convention of other "sources" and "sinks" in Loyc.Essentials, e.g. `ICollectionSink<in T>` is a subset of `ICollection<T>` that lets you adding or removing items, but not get items out, while `IListSource<out T>` is like `IList<T>` but you can only get items, not add or remove items.

 The interface
 -------------